ZhuorenLi/ZhuorenLi.github.io/content/post/reinforcement-learning-for-smooth-motion-lanning/index.md

 - Evaluate the future motion risk by projecting DRL behavior action into the feasible trajectory, while sorrunding vehicles' trajecotires are obtained from the prediction module.
 - Dangerous action will be prevented and the dangerous virtual experiences are recoreded to gain various valuable experience data.
 - Dangerous experiences are sampled with priority weight according their anticipated risk, enabling DRL agnet to learn a safer policy.

-## **Current Work**
-- Combination hard-constraints and soft-constraints in safe policy training.
-- A learnable evaluation module to predict the anticipated risk.
-- Considering interaction features in critic network design based on Game-Theory.

 ## **Published paper:**
 1. Zhuoren Li, Lu Xiong, Bo Leng et.al.
 Safe Reinforcement Learning of Lane Change Decision Making with Risk-Fused Constraint, in Proc.
 IEEE Int.
 Conf.
 Intell.
 Transp.
 Syst.
 (ITSC), 2023, pp. 1313-1319.